Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment: Introduction

 We build a parsimonious model that provides answers to the questions posed above.
-We consider a multi-period model, where each period ends with a deadline upon which orders that are due for shipment in that period need to be handed over to the parcel delivery company.
-Throughout each such period, online \um{customers} arrive according to a Poisson process. \um{Customers} that complete their online transaction before the cutoff point are offered the choice between same-day or next-day shipment together with their corresponding fees (or, equivalently, express shipment or regular shipment).
-We assume that \um{customers} make this choice by trading off the utility that they derive from both shipment options. \um{Customers} that arrive after the cutoff point cannot choose same-day shipment, and hence their products are handed over to the parcel company upon the next deadline at the end of the following period.
-The processing capacity of the fulfillment center within each period is randomly distributed.
-If the available capacity is insufficient to process all orders due for shipment in a given period, then these orders are said to be late and carried over for shipment in the subsequent period.
-We are interested in finding the optimal time-dependent shipment options and \um{fees} such that the long-run average \um{profit} consisting of \um{revenue} minus costs for late orders is maximized.
-By developing a discrete-time Markov chain model for the steady-state analysis of stochastic \um{e-fulfillment centers} described above, we are able to provide closed-form expressions for the relevant performance measures as well as structural properties of the optimal time-dependent shipment \um{policy}.
+We consider multiple operating cycles, where each cycle consists of a fixed number of time periods and ends with a deadline upon which orders that are due for shipment by this deadline need to be handed over to the parcel delivery company.
+Throughout each operating cycle, online customers arrive according to a Poisson process.
+Customers that complete their online transaction before the cutoff point are offered the choice between same-day or next-day shipment together with their corresponding fees (or, equivalently, express shipment or regular shipment).
+We assume that customers make this choice by trading off the utility that they derive from both shipment options.
+Customers that arrive after the cutoff point cannot choose same-day shipment, and hence their products are handed over to the parcel company upon the deadline at the end of the following operating cycle.
+The processing capacity of the fulfillment center in each time period is randomly distributed.
+If the available capacity is insufficient to process all orders due for shipment in a given operating cycle, then these orders are said to be late and carried over for shipment in the subsequent operating cycle.
+We are interested in characterizing transparent time-dependent shipment policies that maximize the long-run average profit, i.e., revenue minus cost for late orders.
+By developing a discrete-time periodic Markov chain model for the steady-state analysis of fulfillment centers described above, we are able to provide closed-form expressions for the relevant performance measures as well as structural properties of the transparent time-dependent shipment policy.